yelghali/Enterprise-Scale-for-AKS/Scenarios/backup_restore/velero_terraform_sample/README.md

 ## Customizing the module

+The module installs velero using helm chart.
 You can customize velero configuration by editing the file <a href="./modules/velero/locals-velero.tf" target="_blank">locals-velero.tf</a>:

 You can see the supported Velero values: https://github.com/vmware-tanzu/helm-charts/blob/main/charts/velero/values.yaml